Nordtess/CSharp-PodcastManager/README.md

 <p align="center">
   <img src="./Images/Images/pod3.png" height="500">
 </p>
-<p align="center">The categoru manager on the right side where the user can modify/create and also remove categories</p>
+<p align="center">The category manager on the right side where the user can modify/create and also remove categories</p>

 ---